bianca-and-greg-wedding/bianca-and-greg-wedding.github.io/_pages/faq.md

 #### What about COVID?

 We’re planning pretty far out, so we’re hoping that we’ll be able to safely celebrate together.
-We will be requesting that all vaccine-eligible adults and children only attend if fully vaccinated by the time of the wedding.
 A few months ahead of time, we will take a look at how things are going and, if necessary, reschedule.
+We request that all vaccine-eligible adults and children only attend if fully vaccinated (including any available booster shots, if applicable) by the time of the wedding.
+If any children are young enough to not be eligible by the time of the wedding, they are still welcome -- we hope to keep them safe by having everyone else be fully vaccinated!

 #### I have a dietary restriction!